jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 This creates a note with a random filename (not important to my workflow) in the root org-roam folder .
-Throughout the note-taking process, I ask myself the question (which I bold again to emphasise):
-**"In what context do I want to see this note again?"**
+Throughout the note-taking process, I ask myself (I bold again to emphasise): **"In what context do I want to see this note again?"**

 I begin to insert these contextual links to files using `org-roam-insert`: